 We are not going to talk about the older versions of Windows as it is evident that they are not more compatible for gaming as the Windows 10 or the new Windows 11.
 So, this means that we have two OS versions that need to be compared on the basis of gaming optimization.

 Now, we all know what Windows 10 offers us previously.
 So, if we talk about the newer version, then, this time, Microsoft really works magnificently in order to provide the best experience to their users when it comes to gaming.
 Yes, this time, they added a bunch of improved features in their new OS version.
-So, now let’s look at what changed Microsoft made to its new OS and see if it is although better than Windows 10 or not.

 #1.
 Auto HDR